Before and After

 Densah bur kit – a quick preview

 Densah® Burs are designed to be used at drill speeds of 800-1500 rpm.
-They are marked with markings from 3-20 mm depth.
+They are marked with laser markings from 3-20 mm depth.

 Kit includes a set of 12 burs.